-- (a) This entry represents the proposed acquisition of the storage businesses of Crystal Gas Storage, Inc. in exchange for Series B 10% Cumulative Redeemable Preference Units.
-The letter of intent provides for a purchase price of \$170 million, subject to adjustment.
-The pro forma balance sheet is presented as though the purchase occurred on March 31, 2000, at which time working capital and other non-plant assets and liabilities were (\$0.4) million. - (b) This entry represents the elimination of our investment in Crystal's gas storage businesses. - (c) This entry represents the increase in interest expense related to the additional borrowings related to our EPIA acquisition.
-The amount was calculated based on the interest rate on our revolving line of credit at December 31, 1999, which was approximately 9 percent. - (d) This entry represents a reduction of interest expense on Crystal's 8.12% secured guaranteed notes that were not assumed by us. - (e) This entry represents the income tax effect of the pro forma adjustments related to the EPIA acquisition assuming an effective tax rate of 40.5 percent. - (f) This entry represents the adjustment for income allocated to our General Partner as a result of our Crystal and EPIA acquisitions. - (g) This entry represents the allocation of income to the Series B unitholders resulting from the issuance of cumulative redeemable preference units in the Crystal acquisition. - (h) This entry represents amortization of excess purchase price recorded as a result of the EPIA acquisition.
-The adjustment was calculated based on a 20 year estimated life. - (i) This entry represents the additional depreciation expense associated with the preliminary allocation of purchase price to Crystal's gas storage facilities following our proposed acquisition.
-These facilities will be depreciated on a straight-line basis over their remaining useful lives, which is approximately 30 years. - (j) This entry represents the elimination of Crystal's income tax expense as a result of the conversion of Crystal's gas storage businesses to limited liability companies.
+- (a) This entry represents a reduction in fair value of property and equipment based on a fixed purchase price of \$170 million. - (b) This entry represents the investment in the storage businesses of Crystal Gas Storage, Inc. in exchange for Series B 10% Cumulative Redeemable Preference Units. - (c) This entry represents the elimination of our investment in Crystal's gas storage businesses to consolidate the combined operations following the acquisition. - (d) This entry represents a reduction in depreciation expense as a result of the reduction in fair value of property and equipment acquired. - (e) This entry represents the increase in interest expense related to the additional borrowings of \$24.9 million related to our EPIA acquisition on March 20, 2000.
+The amount was calculated based on the interest rate on our revolving line of credit at December 31, 1999, which was approximately 9%. - (f) This entry represents the elimination of interest expense incurred on Crystal's 8.12% secured guaranteed notes that were redeemed on March 6, 2000. - (g) This entry represents the income tax effect of the pro forma adjustments related to the EPIA acquisition assuming an effective tax rate of 40.5%. - (h) This entry represents the adjustment for income allocated to our General Partner as a result of our Crystal and EPIA acquisitions. - (i) This entry represents the allocation of income to the Series B unitholders resulting from the issuance of cumulative redeemable preference units in the Crystal acquisition.
+The net income is allocated based upon the principal amount of the preference units multiplied by their rate of 10%. - (j) This entry represents the amortization of excess purchase price recorded as a result of the EPIA acquisition.
+The adjustment was calculated based on a 20 year estimated life. - (k) This entry represents the additional depreciation expense associated with the allocation of purchase price to Crystal's gas storage facilities following our acquisition.
+These facilities will be depreciated on a straight-line basis over their remaining useful lives, which is estimated to be approximately 30 years. - (1) This entry represents the elimination of Crystal's income tax expense as a result of the conversion of Crystal's gas storage businesses to limited liability companies.

-(c) Exhibits.

-23 Independent accountant's consent.
+- (c) Exhibits. - 23 Independent accountant's consent.